Comedian | Professor | Writer

 Nelson Mandela would have never participated in the capitulation displayed by Palestinian leaders dating from 1993 until today.
 He would have asked for better.
 He would have urged that we actually speak the language of black South Africans, demanding equal rights in all of our homeland, pushing for one secular democratic state, rejecting all forms of racial supremacy.
 This is the language the world understands.
 It is the language of universal civil and political rights.
 It is the language of freedom.
 The language of victory.
 Sadly, our current crop of Palestinian leadership hasn’t learned the first word of it.

 As a Palestinian, I am excited to see Mandela arrive in my homeland.
-I hope his legacy follows, because it's not there yet.
+I hope his legacy follows.
 Yes, Israel has been acting like apartheid South Africa for some time.
 But we Palestinians have not yet started to act like the black South Africans who found justice.

 Mr. Mandela, our leadership doesn’t deserve to look at you.
 I apologize that it was Mahmoud Abbas who welcomed you into our beautiful land.
 We surely had better choices.